Notice of Special Interest (NOSI): RNA Delivery Technologies to Allow Specific Tissue Target Homing (RNA-DASH)

 - Comirnaty and Spikevax for COVID-19.

 Despite these clinical advances, there remain several critical challenges associated with the RNA molecule itself and its delivery aspect (e.g., extracellular, and intracellular barriers).
 These challenges are common to mRNA, siRNA, and miRNA, the RNA types most actively investigated by academia and industry.
 Major limitations include the lack of efficient delivery methods, efficient delivery to organs other than liver, considerable off-target effects, and unwanted or excessive (in case of vaccines) immunogenicity of the delivery platform.
 Other major hurdles involve a lack of organ-specific or cell-specific RNA delivery, limited administration routes aside from systemic delivery, and endocytic pathway dependency of intracellular delivery methods.
 Therefore, this NOSI aims to support the development and pre-clinical assessment of innovative delivery approaches to effectively deliver RNA-based therapeutics or vaccines for sustained expression and/or activity at the target somatic cells, within the desired tissues and organs.
-This NOSI supports the development of emerging platforms for delivery of existing RNA-based therapeutics (includes either experimental or FDA approved RNA-based therapeutics) targeting specific cell populations, tissues and/or organs.
+This NOSI supports the development of emerging platforms for delivery of existing RNA-based therapeutics (includes either experimental or FDA-approved RNA-based therapeutics) targeting specific cell populations, tissues and/or organs.